Oyindamola-Omolade/SQL-Kultra-Mega-Stores-DSA-Project/README.md

 - Data cleaning and formatting

 ### Exploratory Data Analysis
-1. Which product has the highest sales ?
+1. What is the gender distribution in the organization?
-2. top and bottom regions in sales
+2. Analyse the company's salary structure
-3. Better shipping method
+3. Does the company meet the new miniumum wage requirement?
-4. Customers that places the most orders
+4.

 ### Data Analysis